xbeat/Machine-Learning/README.md

 KV (Key-Value) caching is a powerful technique for storing and retrieving data efficiently.
 In Python, it's implemented using dictionary-like structures, allowing fast access to values based on unique keys.
 This slideshow will explore KV caching concepts, implementation, and practical examples using Python.

+## Impact of Min Samples Leaf on Tree-Based Model Performance

+Understanding Min Samples Leaf in Tree-Based Models

+Min Samples Leaf is a crucial hyperparameter in tree-based models that significantly impacts model performance.
+It defines the minimum number of samples required to be at a leaf node, influencing the tree's depth and complexity.
+Let's explore its effects through practical examples and code.

 ## Time Series Visualization in Python From Raw Data to Insights

 Introduction to Time Series Visualization